 Only the first two are allowed to place the “certified USDA organic” in the packaging, while the “made with organic” category cannot .

 “Better” is a relative term, so it depends on what you’re looking for when buying organic.
-According to a research team at Stanford university, organic and regular produce have nearly the same nutritional value .
+According to a Stanford University research team, organic and regular produce have nearly the same nutritional value .
 This means if you’re looking to have more vitamins in your diet, organic items won’t help with that.

 On the other hand, if you’re interested in organic foods to avoid pesticides, buy them.
-According to that Stanford study, only 7% or organic produce had pesticide residue, in contrast with the regular 38%.
-Since research shows agricultural pesticides can increase your risk of cancer, hormonal issues and autoimmune diseases .
+According to that Stanford study, only 7% of organic produce had pesticide residue, in contrast with the regular 38%.
+Since research shows agricultural pesticides can increase your risk of cancer, hormonal issues, and autoimmune diseases .
 Pesticides have also been linked to a higher prevalence of ADHD in children .

 Luckily, it’s not all or nothing.
-Experts recommend investing only in the most-contaminated organic produce, and going for regular with anything else.
-Plus, a good rule of thumb is the skin or peel: if you’ll be eating it, try to buy it organic.
-Studies show that the majority of pesticides are concentrated on the skin of your vegetables, so to avoid them either peel your produce or go for organic.
+Experts recommend investing only in the most-contaminated organic produce and going for regular with anything else.
+Plus, a good rule of thumb is the skin or peel: if you’ll eat it, try to buy it organic.
+Studies show that most pesticides are concentrated on the skin of your vegetables, so to avoid them, either peel your produce or go for organic.

 To know which one to buy, the Environmental Working Group publishes a list of produce with the highest pesticide levels .
 While the list is reviewed every year, the core stays very similar: